HebrewTools/ParseTrainer/Readme.md

         }
     }

-In a subdirectory, we need to enforce trailing slashes and do some special things.
-This configures nginx to handle the trainer from `/ParseTrainer/`:
+If serving from a different path, we need to enforce trailing slashes and do some special things.
+This configures Nginx to handle the trainer from `/ParseTrainer/`:

     server {
         listen [::]:80;